 I’m known as the exercise for injuries guy.
-I rarely discuss the nutrition side of injury prevention and recovery.
+I rarely discuss the best nutrition strategies for injuries and Recovery.
 Today I have a very special article for you written by my friend Lori Kennedy RHN, CEO of WOW!
 Weight Loss Inc.

 You may remember my interview with Lori a couple of months back when we discussed the importance of implementing a turn-key weight loss program into your fitness business.

-While exercise and rehab routines are a necessity to recover from injuries, the nutrition side of recovery often gets ignored.
-Being that I am a Registered Holistic Nutritionist and not an expert in exercise recovery, I turn to food to help my clients.
-I’ve been using some fairly simple, yet really powerful healing nutrition strategies with my clients that I wanted to share with you.
+While exercise and rehab routines are necessary to recover from injuries, the nutrition side of Recovery often gets ignored.
+Since I am a Registered Holistic Nutritionist and not an expert in exercise recovery, I turn to food to help my clients.
+I’ve been using some fairly simple yet really powerful healing nutrition strategies with my clients that I wanted to share with you.

-While we don’t want to greatly limit the inflammation process because it’s required for healing, we want to make sure inflammation doesn’t become a problem that can then lead to the reduction of blood flow and lack of mobility.
+While we don’t want to greatly limit the inflammation process because it’s required for healing, we want to make sure inflammation doesn’t become a problem that can lead to reduced blood flow and lack of mobility.

 The most popular solution I use is to have clients take between 3 to 9 grams (based on body size) of an Omega 3 supplement daily.
-The chances of them eating the appropriate amount of mono-unsaturated foods every day are slim.
+The chances of them eating the appropriate amount of mono-unsaturated foods daily are slim.
 You will experience better compliance with the supplements recommendation.

 Research shows that some well-known foods can aid in injury recovery.
-While these foods are readily available it’s highly unlikely that your clients are going to remember to consume them daily.
+While these foods are readily available, it’s highly unlikely that your clients will remember to consume them daily.